bodo-ai/PyDough/pydough/metadata/collections/README.md

 The collection classes in PyDough follow a hierarchy that includes both abstract and concrete classes.
 Below is a hierarchical list where nesting implies inheritance:

-- `CollectionMetadata` (abstract): The base abstract class for all collection metadata.
-It defines the core APIs and properties that all collections must implement. [collection_metadata.py](collection_metadata.py)
+- [`CollectionMetadata`](collection_metadata.py) (abstract): The base abstract class for all collection metadata.
+It defines the core APIs and properties that all collections must implement.
-  - `SimpleTableMetadata` (concrete): A concrete implementation of `CollectionMetadata` that represents a simple table collection.
-This class includes additional logic specific to handling simple table structures within a graph. [simple_table_metadata.py](simple_table_metadata.py)
+  - [`SimpleTableMetadata`](simple_table_metadata.py) (concrete): A concrete implementation of `CollectionMetadata` that represents a simple table collection.
+This class includes additional logic specific to handling simple table structures within a graph.